Andy McCullough

-Andy McCullough (born November 11, 1975) is an American former professional football wide receiver who played in the National Football League (NFL), NFL Europe and Arena Football League (AFL).
+Andy McCullough (born November 11, 1975) is an American former professional football player who was a wide receiver in the National Football League (NFL), NFL Europe and Arena Football League (AFL).
 He played college football for the Tennessee Volunteers and was selected by the New Orleans Saints in the seventh round of the 1998 NFL draft.

 Early life

 McCullough attended Meadowdale High School in Dayton, Ohio, where he excelled in both football and basketball.
 Scouts and fans traveled to Dayton Ohio from all over the country to watch McCullough play ball.
 He was in the headlines every week for his exceptional play.
 Although he did not play a down of football until he began high school, McCullough was recruited by more than 31 different colleges for both basketball and football.
 He accepted a scholarship offer from the University of Tennessee to play football.

 College career

-McCullough played college football for the University of Tennessee, where he was a four-year letterman (1994–1997).
+McCullough played college football at the University of Tennessee, where he was a four-year letterman (1994–1997).
 During his career with the Volunteers he played in 44 games, totaling 59 catches for 912 yards (15.5 average) and eight touchdowns.
 It was in his Junior and Senior year that McCullough excelled, racking up 86% of his yardage and seven touchdowns.
 During the 1997 season he caught the last pass of Peyton Manning's college career.